rtulke/hicloud/README.md

 # HiCloud

-A powerful, interactive command-line tool for managing Hetzner Cloud resources.
-With hicloud, you can create and manage VMs, create snapshots and backups, and perform many other actions - all from the command line.
+A interactive command-line tool for managing Hetzner Cloud resources.
+With hicloud, you can create and manage VMs, create snapshots and backups, and perform many other actions - all from the command line with own promt CLI.

 ## Table of Contents